speeduino/wiki.js/configuration/VVT.md

 The VVT control table function varies depending on whether on/off, open or closed loop VVT mode has been selected.

-- In On/Off mode, 1000 is taken as "output on" and any other values represents "output off".
+- In On/Off mode, 100 is taken as "output on" and any other values represents "output off".
 Values 0 and 100 are recommended to use in this mode.
 - In open loop mode, the map values are the duty cycle percents that will be used
-- In closed loop mode, this map serves as a target table.
+- In closed loop mode, this map serves as a cam angle target table.